zeux/meshoptimizer/README.md

 Note that vertex encoding assumes that vertex buffer was optimized for vertex fetch, and that vertices are quantized.
 Feeding unoptimized data into the encoder may result in poor compression ratios.
 The codec is lossless by itself - the only lossy step is quantization/reordering or filters that you may apply before encoding.
 Additionally, if the vertex data contains padding bytes, they should be zero-initialized to ensure that the encoder does not need to store uninitialized data.

 Decoder is heavily optimized and can directly target write-combined memory; you can expect it to run at 3-6 GB/s on modern desktop CPUs.
 Compression ratio depends on the data; vertex data compression ratio is typically around 2-4x (compared to already quantized and optimally packed data).
 General purpose lossless compressors can further improve the compression ratio at some cost to decoding performance.
+If decoding always targets regular cached memory, compiling the library with `MESHOPTIMIZER_VERTEXCODEC_ZEROCOPY` define can yield additional ~10% decoding performance.

 The vertex codec tries to take advantage of the inherent locality of sequential vertices and identify bit patterns that repeat in consecutive vertices.
 Typically, vertex cache + vertex fetch provides a reasonably local vertex traversal order; without an index buffer, it is recommended to sort vertices spatially (via `meshopt_spatialSortRemap`) to improve the compression ratio.